SRHTNIN/Sarasort/.Github/README.md

 ## Config explanation

-### SaraSortd Config (Config.toml)
+### SaraSortd Config (GlobalConf.toml)

 ```
 Title = "SaraSortd Config" # NOTE: Do not change the title.
+This is so that the program knows which config file is which.

-Version = "4.0" # Just the version number for the config file.
+Version = "5.0" # Just the version number for the config file.

 SafeMode = 1 # If SaraSortd should stop if an error with the config appears.
 1 is stop, 0 is continue.